MiaLWGH/WiSTraining/README.md

 # WiS - Introduction to IT - LAB
 ### Step 1: Getting Started with the AWS Management Console (15 min)
+First of all, let's get familiar with AWS management console.
-Please follow the instrustions in tutorial:
+Please follow the instrustions in below tutorial:

 https://aws.amazon.com/getting-started/hands-on/getting-started-with-aws-management-console/?ref=gsrchandson